jalibak/coffee-machine/README.md

 ## Api

 /isWorking: check if the coffee machine is working.

 /status: check milk and water levels.

 /getChoices: get the available coffee choices.

 /brewCoffee: Returns a hot cup of coffee, takes two parameters, choice and size, returns an error if not able to brew cup.

 /refillWater: fill water.

 /refillMilk: fill milk.

+## Docker

+To build a docker image, run the command mvn install dockerfile:build

+Then run the docker image with the command docker run -p 8080:8080 -t coffee-machine